sanketpadhyal/FresshMart/README.md

 ### ❤️ Thank you for checking out FreshMart!

 Made with 💚, code, and a dream.
 _“FreshMart – bringing fresh shopping to Shirpur, one tap at a time.”_

+---

+### 💤 Note from Developer

+I’m currently **less active on GitHub** because I’m fully focused on **completing and launching FreshMart** soon.
+Once the launch happens, I’ll be back here sharing updates, improvements, and my full development journey!